sigrennesmetropole/rudi_producer_node/rudi-manager/SECURITY.md

 ## Reporting a Vulnerability

-If there are any vulnerabilities in `RUDI producer node API`, don't hesitate to _report them_.
+If there are any vulnerabilities in `RUDI producer node` code, don't hesitate to _report them_.

 Please email `security@rudi-univ-rennes1.fr` and describe what you've found.